Robyizhar/task_manager/README.md

 Setup database:
 - Open SQL editor on database tools like Navicat, Dbeaver, etc
-- Copy the content of task_manager.sql inside the folder database.
+- Copy the content of task_manager.sql inside the folder database in to SQL editor.

 Run project locally:
 1. Using Valet with NGINX (Mac Only)